ITU-BDSA2024-GROUP1/Chirp/docs/report.md

 Specifically, we're unit-testing all the methods described in our repository and service interfaces. <br>

 The Razor tests are all made using mostly just Playwright, and have primarily been split into End2End tests, <br>
-testing the basic user functionality (log-in, cheep, edit, forget-me), bad user-interactions (username taken, bad password, etc.), and bad-actor attacks (e.g. XSS). <br>
+testing the basic user functionality (log-in, cheep, edit, etc.), bad user-interactions (username taken, bad password, etc.), and bad-actor attacks (e.g. XSS). <br>

 ## Ethics